-Over the last ten years the SNP Scottish Government has taken action to make Scotland a safer place: investing in our police and reforming our criminal justice system.
-Scotland is now a safer place, with less crime and more police.
+Over the last twelve years the SNP Scottish Government has taken action to make Scotland a safer place: investing in our police and reforming our criminal justice system.

 Here’s how, in government, we’re delivering a safer Scotland.